-Compassionate leave is perhaps the most sensitive issue for any HR department to manage.
+Compassionate leave and bereavement leave are perhaps the most sensitive issues for any HR department to manage.
 Get it right, and you’ll help someone cope with one of the most difficult periods of their life.
-But get it wrong, and you could cause upset, resentment, and maybe even lasting trauma.
+But get it wrong, and you could cause upset, resentment, and maybe even lasting truama.

 We put together this essential guide to help you devise a policy that works for everyone.

 What is Compassionate Leave?